Cardboard Tubes

 Shipping Tubes

-Cardboard mailing tubes, postal tubes, and shipping tubes for documents, posters, and various other small items.
+Cardboard mailing tubes, postal tubes, and shipping tubes are widely used for securely transporting documents, posters, and other small items, offering protection against bending and damage during transit.

 Structural Cores as Support

-Paper cores serve as structural supports for paper towels, wrapping paper, issue paper, textiles, and similar materials.
+Paper cores play a crucial role as structural supports for various materials, including paper towels, wrapping paper, issue paper, textiles, and similar products.

 Grease Cartridges